-This eight-week course uses the biopsychosocial model to provide a contemporary holistic framework for delivering nursing care to individuals and families living within tumultuous societies.
-An emphasis on the recover model is presented throughout the course materials.
+This 8-week course uses the biopsychosocial model to provide a contemporary holistic framework for delivering nursing care to individuals and families living within tumultuous societies.
+An emphasis on the recovery model is presented throughout the course materials.
 Current advances in psychiatric care, psychiatric nursing care, and nursing education are presented.
 (Prerequisite: NUR 1150 or with the consent of the Dean.)

-NUR 2220 9 Credits Advanced Medical-Surgical Nursing
+NUR 2220 12 Credits Advanced Medical-Surgical Nursing

-This eight-week course provides an understanding of the nurse's role in health and illness within evolving practice environments and across the spectrum of health and illness.
-The course expands on the use of the nursing process when caring for critically ill patients and will address nursing care issues from a physiologic, pathophysiologic, and psychosocial context.
-The nursing skills addressed in this class will include: comprehensive head-to-toe physical assessment and advanced use of clinical technology.
-Nursing students will advance in their roles as provider of care, manager of care, and a member of the discipline of nursing using up-to-date knowledge to apply critical thinking and clinical reasoning.
+This 8-week course provides an understanding of the nurse's role in health and illness within evolving practice environments and across the spectrum of health and illness.
+The course expands on the use of the nursing process when caring for critically ill patients, and will address nursing care issues from a physiologic, pathophysiologic, and psychosocial context.
+The nursing skills addressed in this class will include: comprehensive head to toe physical assessment, advanced pharmaceutical interventions, advanced medical-surgical care modalities, advanced use of clinical technology, and other specialty care areas that address the care of the medical-surgical client.

+Nursing students will advance in their roles as provider of care, manager of care, and a member of the discipline of nursing using upto-date knowledge to apply critical thinking and clinical reasoning.
 (Prerequisite: NUR 2140 or with the consent of the Dean.)